dancaldera/DAN/README.md

 # Deno + HTMX + PostgreSQL Todo App

-A modern full-stack todo application built with the latest Deno ecosystem libraries, HTMX for dynamic interactions, and PostgreSQL for data persistence.
+A modern, minimal full‑stack todo app using Deno 2, HTMX for progressive enhancement, and PostgreSQL for persistence.
+It includes a lightweight router with CORS, simple middleware, connection pooling, and auto‑migrations for a smooth local dev experience.

 ## Features